FULLSHADE/FileGuard/README.md

 PEGUARD is a file crypter and packing utility.

 This project was originally included as a script in the WARFOX-C2 project found [here]().
 However, it can work as a standalone packer.
-The associated dropper utility is known as CUBDROP and it can be found [here]()
+The associated dropper utility mentioned here is known as CUBDROP and it can be found [here]()

 ## Description